Studying online (if an online offering is shown below)

 Description

-Teaching Methods: Prescribed readings, seminars, tutorials, discussions, and student
+Teaching and learning will be delivered through prescribed readings, seminars, tutorials, group discussions, and student presentations.

 Credit